pinjusicmatea-23/performance-data-enriched-floorplan-datasets/README.md

 - **🏗️ IFC Model Viewer** - 3D building models with full navigation and inspection tools
 - **⬇️ Dataset Downloads** - Easy access to dataset files with download tracking
 - **📚 Documentation** - Comprehensive guides for data usage and citations
-- **📝 Blog System** - News, updates, and insights about the dataset
 - **🔗 Source References** - Detailed attribution and external links
 - **♿ Accessibility** - WCAG compliant with keyboard navigation support